0xff6a/map-my-life/README.md

 To Do:
 ------
-- Widget for different workout paces based on VDOT
-- Set default metrics
+- Status bar change colour by % achieved
 - Convert inputs to default metrics
 - Ability to change default metric
 - Drag and drop interface for workouts and targets
 - Graphs for:
+  - pace by distance
   - progress vs target
   - activity by day
   - activity by day of week
   - etc
 - Extract running math into gem and deploy

 Features